char and varchar (Transact-SQL)

 - Use varchar when the sizes of the column data entries vary considerably.

-- Use varchar(max) when the sizes of the column data entries vary considerably, and the size might exceed 8,000 bytes.
+- Use varchar(max) when the sizes of the column data entries vary considerably, and the string length might exceed 8,000 bytes.

 If SET ANSI_PADDING is OFF when either CREATE TABLE or ALTER TABLE is executed, a char column that is defined as NULL is handled as varchar.